leeannehammond/seirf-phoenix-rising-hw/unit_1/w01d3/warm_up_exercise/README.md

 ### Replace Across Multiple lines
 - Highlight text to be replaced
 - `⌘D` - to highlight next instance (as many as you'd like )
-- `⇧⌘L` - to highlight all isntances
+- `⇧⌘L` - to highlight all instances
 - <details><summary>Screenshot Highlight One Instance of Text </summary>

 ![screenshot](https://i.imgur.com/rzbqt3V.png)</details>